sgeb/gradle-native-artifacts-plugin/README.md

 1. The parentheses around `libraries.myLib` are mandatory.

     In fact the method `from()` takes two parameters: the component to package and the optional closure filter.
-Groovy, the language on which Gradle config files are built, dictates the use of parentheses around the non-closure parameters in order to treat the closure itself as a parameter as well.
+Groovy, the language used by Gradle config files, dictates the use of parentheses around the non-closure parameters in order to treat the closure itself as a parameter as well.

     Unfortunately you won't get an error if you forget the parentheses.
 Instead the closure filter will be silently ignored.